DallasGianniny/ChessTime/README.md

 After first turn, each player presses their own button to pause their clock and resume their opponent's.

-Players are only able to end turn after at least 1 second has passed (shown by a green turn indicator)
+Players are only able to end turn after at least 1 second has passed (shown by a green turn indicator).

 Short press center timer button to pause/resume.